The Ultimate DIY Vehicle First Aid Kit

 - First aid instruction booklet

-I also recommend any medications or common over the counter medicines that you use.
-Things like antacids, allergy medicines, feminine products can also be added.
-Also consider a small thing of sunblock or lip balm.
+I also recommend any medications or common over-the-counter medicines that you use.
+Things like antacids, allergy medicines, and feminine products can also be added.
+Also, consider a small thing of sunblock or lip balm.

 Cost of a DIY Vehicle First Aid Kit

 Looking at the list, it looks like it could cost an arm and a leg.
 But it really doesn’t have to.
 Start out first at the Dollar Tree and see what’s available.
 Depending on your purchase, you may be able to split things up between multiple bags.
 Bandages and gauze for instance can be purchased in boxes of different sizes and split.
-The Dollar Tree also have burn creams and anti inch creams that will work great for bug bites.
+The Dollar Tree also has to burn creams and anti-inch creams that will work great for bug bites.

 Putting It To Use

 For the longest time, I’d bring my first aid kit with me where ever I went and it seemed kind of silly.
-But when were were heading into New Orleans when a hurricane was supposed to hit, I just threw it into my suite case without a second thought.
+But when were heading into New Orleans when a hurricane was supposed to hit, I just threw it into my suitcase without a second thought.
 When I’d take the kids to Disney, it was there.
 I brought it religiously with me everywhere.
 But when we went to the San Diego Zoo, almost two years after carrying it around with me everywhere, my daughter got stung by a bee, it was there.
-The simple things like a pair of tweezers and a little burn cream was just what we needed to stop a full blown day ending drama.
+The simple things like a pair of tweezers and a little burn cream were just what we needed to stop a full-blown day-ending drama.
 I never leave home without it now.